-As anyone who’s spent time in Dharamshala knows, the town crams a massively diverse population into a pretty small municipality—Gaddi villagers, Tibetan refugees, Paharis, Kashmiris, Nepalis, Punjabis, migrant workers, ex-pats—occupied in government jobs, education, labour, tourism, homemaking, NGOs, the arts, or simply enjoying retirement.
-The prospect of engaging with such a range of people can be overwhelming but this year we have dipped our toes a little deeper into the pool with a range of community outreach projects.
+As anyone who’s spent time in Dharamshala knows, the town crams a massively diverse population into a pretty small municipality—Gaddi villagers, Tibetan refugees, Paharis, Kashmiris, Nepalis, Punjabis, migrant workers, ex-pats—occupied in an equally diverse range of professions.
+The prospect of engaging with such an array of communities can be overwhelming but, having initiated a range of outreach projects last year, we are proud to develop and expand them for DIFF 2017.

 Film Appreciation Competition